romeorizzi/corsi_shells/DODM/2024-03-12/outline.typ

             -choose a row and flip all of its entries (0 becomes 1 and 1 becomes 0) -choose a column and flip all of its entries (0 becomes 1 and 1 becomes 0)
 ```

+== mazes

+The problem of finding the solution to a mate is naturally placed in NP.

+But it is also in coNP, and, actually, the language is the same.